*Awarded Silver Gilt in Yorkshire in Bloom 2018*

 Sutton Park was built in the eighteenth century by Philip Harland.
 It is now the family home of Sir Reginald and Lady Sheffield.
 When the Sheffields bought the house in 1963 they moved much of their collection from Normanby Park in Lincolnshire.
 Large parts of this collection were originally from Buckingham House, the family’s London home built by John Sheffield, 1st Duke of Buckingham, now known world-wide as the Queen’s official residence – Buckingham Palace.

 The house is open to the public for parts of the year as well as being available for hire as a film venue in Yorkshire.

-The House is open to the public from 1st June through to 28th June 2016, and the following additional dates:
+The House is open to the public from 1st June – 28th June inclusive, and the following additional dates:

 Coach parties to book please.
-Please note that the house is open for guided tours only, these start at 1.00pm, 2.15pm and 3.30pm.
+Please note that the house is open for guided tours only.
+These start at 1.30pm & 2.45pm.

 Private Parties (min charge 15 people) are welcome by appointment throughout the year.
 Please contact us beforehand to arrange your visit.